woubuc/node-updown/CONTRIBUTING.md

 You can also add these to your environment variables manually when running the tests.

-The tests expect at least 1 check to exist in the account.
-During the test, new checks will be created and immediately deleted, but they should not modify any existing tests.
+The tests are written for a test account with some dummy data so all API endpoints return some data.
+Specifically, the tests expect 1 check to exist with at least one previous downtime and at least one successful check having been executed.

 __Warning__: These are your personal API credentials, so take good care not to commit this file to the repository or publish it anywhere.